Faculty/Staff Resources

 Some Learning Communities are designed for students pursuing specific majors or career interests (biology, journalism, music, pre-health, pre-vet, etc.) and some are designed to explore a specific identity or interest area (environmental sustainability, service and leadership, ROTC involvement, First-Gen students, etc.), although all are open to students of any major who share that interest.
 The University Exploration Learning Community supports students who are undecided about their major or career interests.

-Creating New Learning Communities
+Creating new Learning Communities

-The deadline to propose a new Learning Community for the 2024-2025 academic year is April 1, 2023.
+The deadline to propose a new Learning Community for the 2026-2027 academic year is April 1, 2025.
 This deadline allows adequate time for us to advertise and recruit students into new communities each year.

-Propose a new Learning Community
+Propose a New Learning Community